safouaneelg/SRT2I/README.md

-# SREPTTI: Self-Rewarding Pretrained Text-to-Image Models
+# CCSR: Class-Conditional self-reward mechanism for improved Text-to-Image models

 This repository contain the official implement of the paper **SREPTTI: Self-Rewarding Pretrained Text-to-Image Models**.
 You can access the pre-print on [ArXiv](https://arxiv.org/)